 We found 6 internists who accept Blue Cross and Blue Shield of Florida BlueSelect Essential near Sarasota, FL.

-Dr. George Mask is a general internist in Sarasota, FL.
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. George Mask works as a general internist.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.

 Conditions / Treatments